G-M-Yan/sign-up-form/README.md

-Certainly!
-Here's an adapted README in the format you've provided:

 # Sign-Up Form Landing Page

 This project involves the creation of a sign-up form for an imaginary service, utilizing HTML and CSS to implement diverse web development skills.